Consensys/doc.goquorum/docs/HowTo/Monitor/monitoring.md

 ## Visualize collected data

-GoQuorum metrics data can be visualised with many dashboard tools.
+GoQuorum metrics data can be visualized with many dashboard tools.
 We provide a [goQuourm dashboard](https://grafana.com/grafana/dashboards/14360) that can be imported into your instance of Grafana.